dev-xo/remix-auth-totp/README.md

 ### Features

 - **😌 Easy to Setup**.
-The Strategy will handle the entire authentication flow for you.
+The Strategy handles the entire authentication flow for you.
 - **🔐 Secure**.
-The OTP code is encrypted and signed with a Secret Key.
+Encrypted and single-use codes.
 - **📧 Magic Link Built-In**.
-Send a Magic Link to the user and authenticate it with a simple click.
+Authenticate your users with a single click.
 - **📚 One Source of Truth**.
 The database of your choice.
 - **🛡 Bulletproof**.
 Written in strict TypeScript with a high test coverage.
 - **🚀 Built on top of Remix Auth**.
 An amazing authentication library for Remix.